-Executives may receive their fixed remuneration in the form of cash or other fringe benefits where it does not create any additional costs to the Group and provides additional value to the executive.
+Executives may receive their fixed remuneration in the form of cash or other fringe benefits where it does Group and provides additional value to the executive.

 The short-term incentives ('STI') program is designed to align the targets of the business units with the performance hurdles of executives.
 Compensation levels are reviewed annually by the Remuneration Committee with bonuses being awarded depending on the number and deemed difficulty of the achievement of the individual and the Group.